 With Asia Miles, it is recommended you wait until six weeks after your travel on Cathay Pacific or partner airlines before claiming online under Manage Your Miles > Claim Missing Miles.

 Etihad’s partnership with Virgin Australia and the ability to ‘family pool’ points is making a popular program for travellers in Australia.
-Another advantage is the ability to claim points for flights taken up to three months before even joining the Etihad Guest program.
+You can claim missing points from flights for up to six months after your date of departure but another advantage is the ability to claim points for flights taken up to three months before even joining.

 For Etihad flights taken after you joined the program, complete the online form under My Account when logged in to Etihad Guest.
-For partner airlines and flights that were taken in the three months before joining, submit your boarding pass, Etihad Guest details, e-Ticket number and booking reference/PNR to [email protected].
+For partner airlines as well as flights that were taken in the three months before joining, submit your boarding pass, Etihad Guest details, e-Ticket number and booking reference/PNR to [email protected].

 Alaska Airlines Mileage Plan

 With miles useful for Qantas and other partner redemptions, Mileage Plan can be a popular place to credit flights.
 Submissions are made online under Mileage Plan > Mileage Credit Request.

 To be eligible for credit, you will need to wait 7/14 days from your travel on Alaska Airlines/partners and submit your claim within 11 months of travel.
 For partner travel, you will need to upload your ticket receipt and boarding pass when completing the online form.